gowthamshashank/unzips/README.md

              $ docker rm -f$(docker ps -aq)

 4)  How  to monitoring spring boot application with prometheus and grafana on kubernets cluster

     Step:-1 Deploy a Spring Boot application on Kubernetes and expose actuator endpoints

+            In Kubernetes environment , we can configure annotations which will be used by prometheus to scrap data.Below is the complete deployment.yaml fileI

             Docker image which i have spring boot application "shashank3656/spring-boot-prometheus"

             spring-boot-prometheus-deployment.yaml:-